midl-dev/tezos-serverless-signer-apps/docs/docs/deploy-consensus-signer.md

 This public key, starting with `sppk`, must be passed to the serverless app during creation.
 Then, the app will know that the signature requests come from your baker.

+Read more about Authorized Keys in the [Octez documentation](https://tezos.gitlab.io/user/key-management.html#secure-the-connection).

 ## Pick a Region